- Communications

 About

-In 2009, the U.S. Department of Health and Human Services (HHS) adopted a rule to replace the currently used International Classification of Diseases, 9th Revision (ICD-9) to the next generation of ICD-10 code sets by October 1, 2013.
-In August 2012, HHS officially changed the ICD-10 compliance date to October 1, 2014.
+In 2009, the U.S. Department of Health and Human Services (HHS) issued a final rule to move from the currently used International Classification of Diseases (ICD-9) to the next generation of ICD-10 code sets by October 1, 2013.
+In April 2012, HHS proposed to delay the ICD-10 compliance date by one year, until October 1, 2014.

-- October 1, 2014: All outpatient claims with a date of service on or after October 1, 2014, must be submitted with ICD-10 codes and all inpatient claims with discharge dates on or after October 1, 2014, must be submitted with ICD-10 codes.
-Claims that are submitted with non-compliant ICD-9 codes after this date will be rejected.
+- October 1, 2013: All outpatient claims with a date of service on or after October 1, 2013, must be submitted with ICD-10 codes and all inpatient claims with discharge dates on or after October 1, 2013, must be submitted with ICD-10 codes.
+Claims that are submitted with non-compliant codes after this date will be rejected.

 How to Prepare

-All providers should be in compliance with HIPAA 5010 transaction and code set requirements as a prerequisite for the conversion to ICD-10.
-Physician practices and facilities should create an ICD-10 implementation plan that includes an awareness campaign and an education strategy.
-In addition, Independence Blue Cross urges you to complete an impact assessment of the ICD-10 transition.
+Providers should prepare for ICD-10 by first ensuring they are in compliance with HIPAA 5010, a prerequisite for the conversion to ICD-10.
+Physician practices and facilities can then create an ICD-10 implementation plan that includes an awareness campaign and an education strategy.

 What Will Change

-- Diagnosis codes (ICD-10-CM) and procedure codes (ICD-10-PCS) will have more digits than ICD-9 codes; CPT® and HCPCS codes will not be affected.
+- Diagnosis codes (ICD-10-CM) and procedure codes (ICD-10-PCS) will have more digits; CPT and HCPCS codes will not be affected.

 - The number of codes will increase significantly from roughly 14,000 codes to 170,000 codes.